Universality of the turbulent magnetic field in hypermassive neutron stars produced by binary mergers: Conclusions

 \section{Conclusions}

 We have studied the influence of different initial magnetic configuration on the evolution of BNS mergers, using high-resolution large-eddy simulations employed also in the accompanying paper~\cite{palenzuela21}, for which we refer for further details on the methods and amplification mechanisms at work.
 In particular, we have considered initial magnetic fields confined within the stars, varying the intensity, the magnetic moment misalignment with the orbital axis and the poloidal topology.
 Looking at the evolution of integrated energy and spectral distribution, we proved that the differences lie within a factor $3$ at most, which could be even smaller in more accurate simulations.
-This, then, ensures that the initial topology of the stars is not relevant at all because the turbulence, induced in the remnant mainly due to the KHI, will erase any memory of realistic magnetic fields of $B \leq 10^{12}$G in only few milliseconds after the merger.
+This, then, ensures that the initial topology of the stars is not relevant at all because the small-scale turbulence induced in the remnant will erase any memory of realistic magnetic fields of $B \leq 10^{12}$G in only few milliseconds after the merger.

 In this work we have explored only some of the infinite possible magnetic configurations.
 More choices could be explored, in particular: presence of a toroidal field; non-axisymmteric topology; magnetic field extended outside the stars; more complex, small-scale dominated configuration...
 However, the results shown here already suggest that the expected dependence on the initial topology is basically negligible, compared to other much more uncertain issues.
-Among the latter, we mention the importance of the numerical ability to resolve the KHI, the physics involved in the post-merger phase (neutrino transport, temperature-dependent equation of state...).
+Among the latter, we mention the importance of the numerical capability to resolve the small-scale magnetic amplification, the physics involved in the post-merger phase (neutrino transport, temperature-dependent equation of state...).

 This universality of the magnetic field outcome after the merger sets serious doubts on how could we infer the initial magnetic field of the stars in a BNS merger through multimessenger astronomy.
-The only foreseeable possibility is through the presence of a precursor electromagnetic signal before the merger, which would still have information on the initial topology and intensity of the magnetic field~\cite{palenzuela13a,palenzuela13b,ponce14}.
+The only foreseeable possibilities are through the presence of a precursor electromagnetic signal before the merger, or other kind of outflows that may appear during the first ms after the merger, which would have information mainly on the initial topology and intensity of the magnetic field~\citep{palenzuela13a,palenzuela13b,ponce14}.